NickSkiba17/Small-Projects/MMAE 232/README.md

-Here are soem Inventor drawing I have worked on.
+Here are some Inventor drawing I have worked on.